ChaeheePark/ChaeheePark.github.io/index.md

 layout: default
 ---

-I am a **final-semester student of the M.Sc. in Applied Artificial Intelligence at Sungkyunkwan University (SKKU), Seoul**.
+I am a **final-semester student of the M.Sc. in Applied Artificial Intelligence at Sungkyunkwan University (SKKU), Seoul**.
 Before this, I completed my B.S. degree in Human-Centered AI and Applied Artificial Intelligence at Sangmyung University, Seoul.

 I am interested in **<U>applying artificial intelligence and computer vision to research aimed at social good</U>**, with a particular focus on scene understanding.
 My interests also extend to exploring these within clinical and psychological therapy domains with Multimodal LLMs.